erincunningham7/project-portfolio-five/README.md

 - [Js Hint](https://jshint.com/) was used to validate the JavaScript code.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python code.
 - [Coolors.co](https://coolors.co/) was used to display the colour scheme.
+- [Pexels](https://www.pexels.com/) was used for free images.

 ## Deployment

 ### Before Deployment

+To ensure the application is deployed correctly on Heroku it is imperative to update the requirements.txt.
+This is a list of requirements that the application needs in order to run correctly and without error.

+- To create the list of requirements use the command pip3 freeze > requirements.txt.
+This will ensure the file with the requirements is updated.
+Then make sure to commit and push the changes to GitHub.

+!
+Before pushing code to GitHub ensure all credentials are in an env.py file, which is included in the .gitignore file.
+This tells Git not to track this file which will prevent it from being added to Github and the credentials being exposed.

 ### Stripe setup